malvika05/task-recommendation/README.md

 1. **Clone or download the repository**: Ensure you have the script file, e.g., `task_recommendation.py`.

 2. **Run the script**: Execute the script with Python.
-You can provide an example time to get task recommendations.
+You can provide an example time to get task recommendations:

    ```bash
    python task_recommendation.py
    ```

-   Alternatively, you can modify the `task_recommendation_system` function call in the script to test different times:
+   Alternatively, modify the `task_recommendation_system` function call in the script to test different times:

    ```python
    print(task_recommendation_system('05:00 PM'))